PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 Also, these files are automatically saved on disk:
 - The annotated thermal video is saved to a file named InputFileName_SkyComb.mp4
-- Much thermal & optical meta-data, drone flight path and altitude data, ground and tree-top elevation, objects detected data is saved to a spreadsheet file named InputFileName_SkyComb.xls
+- Much thermal & optical meta-data, drone flight path and altitude data, ground and tree-top elevation, objects detected data is saved to the [DataStore](./DataStore.md)

-The [DataStore](./DataStore.md) page has more detail on the spreadsheet contents, purpose and usage.

-# Viewing all objects found
+## Viewing all objects found
-After the run is completed, the objects are shown on the Flight Path graph in orange and red.
+In the main page, the objects are shown on the Flight Path graph in orange and red.
 Clicking on the "pop-out" button above the Flight Path graph gives this expanded view:

 ![DroneFlightPathForm](./Static/DroneFlightPathForm.png?raw=true "Drone Flight Path Form")